Questions and Answers

 It is true, bi-weekly payments shorten a 25-year amortization period by about 4 years.
 I want to explain why this is the case.
 For example, monthly payments are $2,000.
 You half this amount and pay $1,000 bi-weekly.
 This “magical” 4 year reduction in amortization period comes from the fact that we are used to thinking of a month as strictly 4 weeks.
 This is not true, as there are usually some days left over.
 For example, if you have already made two bi-weekly payments this month, 28 days have passed, yet there are 31 days.
 Divide $1,000 by 14 days (2 weeks) and we get $71.43 – an amount we pay per day.
 Now, multiple this amount by 3 (number of days left in this month after the 28-day period) and we get $214.29.
 This amount, almost $215, is your supplementary payment amount that goes towards repaying your mortgage, thus shortening the amortization period.
 Here is another example: paying $2,000 monthly, we end up giving the bank $24,000 per year ($2,000 times 12 weeks).
 If we are paying bi-weekly, we will end up giving the bank $26,000, since there are 52 weeks in a year.
 This additional $2,000 is what makes the difference.

 There are some differences to be remembered: bi-weekly accelerated and bi-weekly regular (not accelerated).
 Bi-weekly accelerated presumes division of the monthly amount into half – this is what was explained above.
-If you want to pay bi-weekly (let’s say, this coincides with the timing of your pay checks), but don’t want to over pay the bank, then bi-weekly regular is your option.
+If you want to pay bi-weekly (let’s say, this coincides with the timing of your pay checks), but don’t want to overpay the bank, then bi-weekly regular is your option.
 In this situation, the required yearly amount of $24,000 is divided by 26 weeks and what we get is $923.08 bi-weekly.
 This way you pay bi-weekly without overpaying.

-By the way, some families loose a lot of money using bi-weekly accelerated option.
+By the way, some families lose a lot of money using bi-weekly accelerated option.
 For example, a few years ago a family took a mortgage and following the recommendation of a bank’s employee, a bi-weekly accelerated option was chosen.
 It’s not always the case that the person who’s making the payments clearly sees through the repayment process, he or she simply agrees with the recommendations of the professional.
 That is normal, however if the circumstances change one should act appropriately.
-For example, with existing credit card debts one should not hurry to repay the mortgage with 2-3% interest, when the credit card debts are under 18-20%.
-It’s better to contribute those additional $215 from the family budget toward repaying the credit card debt.
+For example, with existing credit card debts one should not hurry to repay the mortgage with 4-5% interest, when the credit card debts are under 18-20-22%.
+It’s better to contribute those additional $215 from the family budget toward repaying the credit card debt. ▲

 Is there a difference between bi-weekly and weekly payments?

 You choose the bank payment’s schedule that suits you: monthly, bi-weekly, weekly.
 The difference between bi-weekly and weekly payments is minimal.
 If you have to pay $2,000 per month, then bi-weekly accelerated payments will be $1,000 and weekly accelerated – $500.
-Both bi-weekly accelerated and weekly accelerated result in the same annual amount – $26,000.
+Both bi-weekly accelerated and weekly accelerated result in the same annual amount – $26,000. ▲

 What’s the difference between bi-weekly accelerated and bi-weekly regular payments?

 There is a difference and it’s quite big.
-Bi-weekly accelerated – a mode of payment where your monthly instalment amount is divided into two and you pay this amount bi-weekly.
+Bi-weekly accelerated â€“ a mode of payment where your monthly instalment amount is divided into two and you pay this amount bi-weekly.
 Bi-weekly payments shorten a 25-year amortization period by about 4 years.
 For example, your monthly payments are $2,000.
 You half this amount and pay $1,000 bi-weekly.
 This “magical” 4 year reduction in amortization period comes from the fact that we are used to thinking of a month as strictly 4 weeks.
 This is not true, as there are usually some days left over.
 For example, if you have already made two bi-weekly payments this month, 28 days have passed, yet there are 31 days.
 Divide $1,000 by 14 days (2 weeks) and we get $71.43 – an amount we pay per day.
 Now, multiple this amount by 3 (number of days left in this month after the 28-day period) and we get $214.29.
 This amount, almost $215, is your supplementary payment amount that goes towards repaying your mortgage, thus shortening the amortization period.
 Here is another example: paying $2,000 monthly, we end up giving the bank $24,000 per year ($2,000 times 12 weeks).
 If we are paying bi-weekly, we will end up giving the bank $26,000, since there are 52 weeks in a year.
 This additional $2,000 is what makes the difference.
 If you choose the bi-weekly regular (not accelerated) option then the yearly payment amount of $24,000 is divided by 26 weeks and we get $923.08.
 This way you pay the bank bi-weekly without having to overpay the bank, and accordingly, amortization period is of the same length.
-Bi-weekly regular does not shorten amortization period.
+Bi-weekly regular does not shorten amortization period. ▲

 Why does the bank want the buyer to confirm that the money going towards down payment is his/her and not borrowed?
 Moreover, why does the bank request a confirmation that the money has been in account for a while?

 The banks set the following condition: buyer, paying for the down payment, has to own the money, as opposed to acquiring it from a loan.
 Let’s think about where this is coming from.
 A simple example: a family notifies the bank that they are planning on buying a $400,000 real estate with 5% down payment, while in reality they have borrowed the money for the down payment under certain interest.
 The bank evaluates family’s financial situation, ability to pay mortgage and other existing debts, without taking into account the debt for the down payment and closing cost ($26,000).
 This way, the probability that the family will not be able to repay its mortgage and other debts sharply increases.
 It’s understandable that banks don’t want to risk; therefore, before giving out a mortgage financial institution will count all debts, including those taken for the down payment.
 Now, the story is different – price on mortgage insurance will change along with other corrections.
 Financial institution wants to know that the down payment and the closing cost will not force you into additional debts.
 Closing cost amounts to approximately 1.5% of the real estate price.
-In addition, to prove that the money is owned and not taken through a loan the buyer needs to provide confirmation that the money is located on his or her accounts (chequing, investment, savings, RRSP) for no less than 3 months.
+In addition, to prove that the money is owned and not taken through a loan the buyer needs to provide confirmation that the money is located on his or her accounts (chequing, investment, savings, RRSP) for no less than 3 months. ▲

 Why is it preferable that the money lay in the account at the bank, instead of under the pillow, as you begin seriously considering a real estate purchase?

 When buying real estate, banks make the following condition: the buyer paying for the mortgage has to own the money, as apposed to have taken it through a loan.
 Furthermore, the buyer must prove that this money has been on his or her account for no less than 3 months (in certain programs such as RRSP and etc, it’s enough to just show the money).
 The bank will be interested in the source of any amount you have in your accounts.
 First of all, let’s not forget that in Canada, like everywhere around the world, money laundering is being actively fought; secondly, the bank’s employee has an enumeration of rules and guidelines to put a checkmark beside – done!
 A confirmation is necessary that the money belongs to the buyer and has been on his or her account for no less than 3 months, excellent.
-In certain circumstances other documents are accepted, for example: international real estate sold and consecutive transfer of money to Canada and etc. That’s why if you have money but keep them at home or in a “safety deposit box”, you should put them in an account.
+In certain circumstances other documents are accepted, for example: international real estate sold and consecutive transfer of money to Canada and etc. That’s why if you have money but keep them at home or in a “safety deposit box”, you should put them in an account. ▲

 I have requested a mortgage.
 The bank demands that the money has been on my accounts for 3 months.
 Why do they raise these demands?
 Is it not enough that the money is on my accounts?

 The banks set the following condition: buyer, paying for the down payment, has to own the money, as opposed to acquiring it from a loan.
 Let’s think about where this is coming from.
 A simple example: a family notifies the bank that they are planning on buying a $400,000 real estate with 5% down payment, while in reality they have borrowed the money for the down payment under certain interest.
 The bank evaluates family’s financial situation, ability to pay mortgage and other existing debts, without taking into account the debt for the down payment and closing cost ($26,000).
 This way, the probability that the family will not be able to repay its mortgage and other debts sharply increases.
 It’s understandable that banks don’t want to risk; therefore, before giving out a mortgage financial institution will count all debts, including those taken for the down payment.
 Now, the story is different – price on mortgage insurance will change along with other corrections.
 Financial institution wants to know that the down payment and the closing cost will not force you into additional debts.
 Closing cost amounts to approximately 1.5% of the real estate price.
-In addition, to prove that the money is owned and not taken through a loan the buyer needs to provide confirmation that the money is located on his or her accounts (chequing, investment, savings, RRSP) for no less than 3 months.
+In addition, to prove that the money is owned and not taken through a loan the buyer needs to provide confirmation that the money is located on his or her accounts (chequing, investment, savings, RRSP) for no less than 3 months. ▲

 Is it possible to refinance the house three months after the purchase date, to get rid of the debts that have occurred because of extensive house repairs?

 It depends on the bank.
 However, to avoid unpleased surprises, it’s better to find out ahead of time.
 Condition most often set in place – refinancing is possible only after 6 months or 1 year after the purchase of real estate.
-If you don’t want to call the bank personally, ask us and we will find out this information for you.
+If you don’t want to call the bank personally, ask us and we will find out this information for you. ▲

 How much must I pay initially upon purchasing real estate in order to avoid proving and confirming my income?

 Such mortgage is referred to as “Equity Deal”.
 Practically, these mortgages don’t really exist anymore, however, a few banks still offer this option.
 The bank will input all the numbers necessary to assess affordability, but will definitely request a recent Notice of Assessment, the document you receive from Canada Revenue Agency after you file your taxes.
 The bank requires to see this document to ensure that the individual does not owe any taxes.
-It is not important if you are only showing a couple thousand dollars income, the bank is only concerned with taxes being fully paid.
+It is not important if you are only showing a couple thousand dollars income, the bank is only concerned with taxes being fully paid. ▲

 What documents are accepted for income verification?

 Usually, income is confirmed via a letter from work and a pay stub (this document is given to employees and shows the earned amount as well as for what and how much a certain amount is deducted).
 The letter may be informal, however it must contain information about the date your started working, your position and your annual income.
 Why is it necessary to show both documents?
 The letter fully satisfies the bank’s need for income information, and must be written on a blank, company letterhead – pay stub by it self does not reflect all the needs of the bank.
 Let’s say the person asking for a mortgage has started working on 1st of January, the current year, but presents a pay stub dated March 1-st. Yes, he is paying taxes, however in one month he might be out of work because the 3-months probation period has ended.
 Only the letter carries this kind of information, and precisely because of this the banks will not place importance on the letter that mentions “subject to probation period”.
 Similarly, T-4 document is not good enough, the person might have received this form and quit by now.
-Furthermore, bank’s employees use information provided on the company’s letterhead – work phone number, for validating employment and checking existence of the company through search engines www.411.ca and www.canada411.ca
+Furthermore, bank’s employees use information provided on the company’s letterhead – work phone number, for validating employment and checking existence of the company through search engines www.411.ca and www.canada411.ca â–˛

 How can we purchase a house if we are unable to show the required income?
 We are both self-employed and are unable to save the necessary sum of money.

 This is possible if the members of the family are self-employed or own a business for no less than 2 years.
 In these situations the bank will not be requiring income verification, instead it will place all the responsibility on an insurance company, which insures the deal.
 CMHC (Canada Housing and Mortgage Corporation) no longer insures such deals, but Genworth Financial First and Canada Guarantee still insure deals such as this but charge a premium a few times higher than in a normal scenario.
 Often, this is the only solution and its good that we still do have such option available.
 Recently, there have been some major changes in mortgage insurance towards stricter rules in obtaining mortgage for self-employed during a property purchase.
-You have to remember and pay attention to the fact that you will need at least 10% down payment and, of course, the credit score has to be good (beacon score over 680).
+You have to remember and pay attention to the fact that you will need at least 10% down payment and, of course, the credit score has to be good (beacon score over 680). ▲

 We have a decent down payment – 50%.
 We have a business that works.
 We want to buy a house, but can’t show taxable income, as the large expenses are all written off.

 In this situation everything is clear – you need to find financial institution that offers an equity deal.
 Equity deal presumes giving a mortgage without asking for income proof.
 For this kind of deal it is necessary that the buyer owns a business or be self-employed for a minimum of 2-3 years, as well as has a good credit history (beacon score above 680).
 The down payment must be no less than 50%.
 Unfortunately, this product is offered by very few institutions.
 Please note, the bank will make sure to ask you for the last Notice of Assessment – the document that you receive from taxation authority upon filling out tax return (T-1 General).
 This document is necessary to make sure the family doesn’t have any outstanding tax obligations.
 It doesn’t matter that your income is a couple hundred thousand dollars, the real estate is half a million and for the bank it’s most important to know that all the taxes have been paid off.
-If this document says that you owe (this happens sometimes when we pay on the last days of April), then an appropriate document must be provided validating fulfillment of your tax obligations.
+If this document says that you owe (this happens sometimes when we pay on the last days of April), then an appropriate document must be provided validating fulfillment of your tax obligations. ▲

 What documents are required upon real estate purchase?